everx-labs/DeBot-IS-consortium/Terminal/README.md

 `printf` - shows formatted string message to the user

 arguments:

+    answerId: uint32 - function id of callback, can be 0.

 	fmt: bytes - utf8 string as byte array that must be printed to the user